 Explore the latest maths teaching resources from Teach Starter!

-What is the Bar Model?
+What Is a Bar Model?

-The Bar Model combines the concrete (drawings) and the abstract (algorithms or equations), to help the student solve the problem.
+The Bar Model combines the concrete (drawings) and the abstract (algorithms or equations) to help the student solve the problem.

-- The length of the bar represents the quantity.
+- The length of the bar(s) represents the quantity.

-The student labels the known quantities with numbers, and then labels the unknown quantities with question marks.
+Visualising this relationship helps students decide which operation to use to solve the problem.
+The student then labels the known quantities with numbers and labels the unknown quantities with question marks.

 The three basic structures are:

-- Equal Parts.
+- Equal Parts

 The Bar Model could be looked at as an extension of this concept.
-It can be used by students right through primary school (and beyond); not only to solve addition and subtraction problems but to tackle multiplication and division word-based problems as well.
+It can be used by students right through primary school (and beyond) not only to solve addition and subtraction problems but to tackle multiplication and division word-based problems as well.

 Teaching with the Bar Model

-As a Bar Model is a drawing, this is the perfect place for it to be used!
+- Incorporate into your CUBES strategy — The E in CUBES stands for Evaluate and Draw.
+As a Bar Model is a drawing, this is the perfect place to use it.